AEG St. Louis Chapter

 Welcome to the AEG St. Louis Chapter website!

-The cost of this meeting is $5 for students, $15 for members, and $20 for non-members
+The event fee is $5 for students, $15 for members, and $20 for non-members.

 Please email luke.ducey at wsp.com for questions.